volodymyrrudyi/volodymyrrudyi.github.io/_posts/2016-01-06-polymer-vs-reactjs.markdown

 # Component Development
-After implementing a few components for both libraries and dealing with components developed by Polymer and React communities,  I can say that from the development point of view strengths of both libraries sometimes are turning into weaknesses.
+After developing components for both libraries and dealing with components developed by Polymer and React communities,  I can say that from the development point of view strengths of both libraries sometimes are turning into weaknesses.

 ## Polymer